Retiring in NC

 Do you want to retire in North Carolina?
 Here is what you need to know about retiring in NC, with pros and cons.

-The full retirement age is 66, but you can start receiving your Social Security retirement benefits at 62.
-If you are about to retire or are already enjoying your retirement years, you might be considering where and how to spend it.
+If you are about to retire or are already enjoying your retirement years, you might be considering the best places to retire and how to spend your retirement.
 From lively cities to peaceful suburbs, there are more than enough options when searching for a retirement community or relaxing neighborhood to call home.

 The capital city of Raleigh is a growing area that offers many affordable neighborhoods and numerous up-and-coming neighborhoods to fit many different lifestyles.